CMSgov/bcda-static-site/sandbox/user_guide.md

 ### Filtering your requests using `_since`

-The `_since` parameter lets you filter your bulk data requests by the date when it was updated.
+The `_since` parameter lets you filter your bulk data requests by the date when the data was updated.
 This means that instead of receiving all your historical data each time you request data from the API, you will instead be able to enter the date since you last requested data.
 The API will return data updated between your `_since` input date and the present.
 The `since` parameter can be used with requests for all resource types.

 Using the `_since` parameter comprises three steps:

-1. Input a date in the correct format.
+1. Input a date in the correct format
-2. Start the job to acquire data from an endpoint.
+2. Start the job to acquire data from an endpoint
-3. Retrieve data via a job request.
+3. Retrieve data via a job request

 #### a.
-Input a date in the correct format.
+Input a date in the correct format

 <img class="ug-img" src="/assets/img/since_1.svg" alt="" />